 What Is the Leptin Hormone?

-The definition of leptin is “a peptide hormone that is produced by fat cells that plays a role in body weight regulation by acting on the hypothalamus to suppress appetite and burn fat stored in adipose tissue.”
-(3)
+The definition of leptin is a peptide hormone that is produced by fat cells.
+By acting on the hypothalamus to suppress appetite and burn fat stored in adipose tissue, it plays a role in body weight regulation.

 Leptin is known as the starvation hormone (or sometimes the “satiety hormone”) because it notifies your brain if you have eaten enough and your energy levels (calorie intake) are sufficient, or if your energy intake needs to increase.
 A number of factors can influence leptin and ghrelin levels, including: